ciromattia/kcc/README.md

 YouTube tutorial (please subscribe): https://www.youtube.com/watch?v=QQ6zJcMF2Iw

 Installation tutorial: https://www.youtube.com/watch?v=IR2Fhcm9658

+## Kindle Jailbreak for KOreader

+Jailbreaking to use KOreader is optional.
+KCC works just fine with the native mobi manga viewer.

+But if you jailbreak your Kindle, you'll unlock additional features like:

+1) compatibility with image formats better suited for manga like 4-bit PNG and WEBP.
+This enables better quality at **half the file size** compared to 8-bit JPG.
+2) no dependency on kindlegen, which can mean **twice as fast conversions** since you can convert to CBZ directly.

 ### A word of warning
 **KCC** _is not_ [Amazon's Kindle Comic Creator](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1001103761) nor is in any way endorsed by Amazon.